MicrosoftDocs/visualfsharpdocs/docs/conceptual/errorstrings.addressopnotfirstclassstring-function-[fsharp].md

 AddressOpNotFirstClassString
 ```

+## Return Value

-**The string message is "First class uses of address-of operators are not permitted."**
+The string message is "First class uses of address-of operators are not permitted."

 ## Remarks
 This function is for use by compiled F# code and should not be used directly.